Skip to main content

 Oregon Department of Human Services Search Site

-VR Services to Businesses
+VR Services for Businesses

 Vocational Rehabilitation (VR) is a resource for Oregon businesses regarding disability in the workplace.
 We help businesses recruit, train, retain and promote employees with disabilities, all at no cost.